Panamic Bonnet Shell

 Panamic Bonnet Shell, Semicassis centiquadrata.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, January 2014.
 Size: 4.0 cm (1.6 inches) x 3.0 cm (1.2 inches).

-Panamic Bonnets are found on and within sand substrate in the intertidal zone to depths of 10 m (35 feet).
-They are found throughout the Sea of Cortez, and south to Peru; they have not been documented from coastal waters along the west coast of Baja.
+Habitat and Distribution: Panamic Bonnet Shells are found on and within sand substrate in the intertidal zone to depths of 10 m (35 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the west coast of the Baja Peninsula.

-Synonyms include Cassis centiquadrata, Cassis corrugata, Cassis doliata, and Cassis lactea.
+Synonyms: Cassis centiquadrata, Cassis corrugata, Cassis doliata, Cassis lactea, Phalium centiquadratum, and Semicassis (Semicassis) centiquadrata.